PARRADO-PASCAL/candidate-testing/README.md

 1. A spring boot Project, made with the intention to learn all the major features of the Framework.

-2. Tech Used: Spring Boot, Java 8, PostMan, Lombok, JUnit.
+2. Tech Used: Spring Boot, Java 8, PostMan, Lombok, JUnit, Hibernate Validations.

 3. Prominent Features Include: